 - Play lots of games in the first 24 hours.
 This both teaches games to lead with campers, but it develops the staff as a group.

-- I ask returning staff not to tell stories of “last summer” at least until day 3 of training.
+- I ask returning staff not to tell stories of “last summer” until day 3 of training.
 I don’t want to create false expectations for the new staff based on stories they hear without context.
 Also, new staff can feel overwhelmed with the idea that they are never going to be part of “this place”.

 TIPS AND SUGGESTIONS SPECIFIC FOR SUPERVISORS: